Overall Policies

 After-that, if the article is found to be relevant and plagiarism-free, the paper selects for editorial reviewer and this review process takes almost a period of one month.

-Acceptance of Articles and Publication of Articles:
+Acceptance and Publication of Articles

 In the third and the final stage, the editorial team analyzes whether the recommended changes (where applicable) have been incorporated or not, and a decision about acceptance of the paper is made.
 Only papers of the highest research quality are accepted for publication.
-This final process must be ended till 30 June & 31 December accordingly.
+This final process must be ended for each issue till 30 June & 31 December accordingly.

 14. Conflicts of interest / Competing interests Policy